 The members of the Standing Committee are a dedicated group of individuals who volunteer their time and answer important judicial ethics questions.
 Judges and judicial aspirants frequently request informal and formal guidance in the form of requests for advisory opinions.
-The names of the Standing Committee members are listed below.
+The names of the Standing Committee members are listed on the following page.